Tel: 02 9468 9600

 FUTURE RATE INCREASES

-There is a now a general consensus amongst economists that they expect the RBA to further increase rates in the next few months.
-Most have suggested that rates may increase between 1-2% in the next 12-24 months.
+There is a now a general consensus amongst economists that they expect the RBA to continue to increase the cash rate by between 0.75% and 1.75%.

 We are being asked by a lot of clients if they can fix in now to avoid rates going up.
 Unfortunately, the horse has already bolted and all lenders have already factored in future increases.
 For example, one leading lender has the following rates for an owner-occupied loan.